Tellers

 Add Data to Cart

 Data on higher education choices for Tellers from The Department of Education and Census Bureau.
-The most common major for Tellers is Business but the most specialized major according to RCA in 2021 were Library Science.
+The most common major for Tellers is Business but the most specialized major according to RCA in 2022 were Personal & Culinary Services.

 Among the necessary skills for Tellers, Active Listening stands, but the revealed comparative advantage (RCA) shows that Tellers need more than the average amount of Mathematics.